HewlettPackard/hpe-sd-cloud/kubernetes/examples/sd-cl-deployment/README.md

     service/sd-cl-adapter-snmp-nodeport deleted
 ```

-To delete the oracle and Apache kafka and kafka-zookeepers, please follow the delete procedures as described in the respective examples.
+To delete the EnterpriseDB and the Apache kafka and kafka-zookeepers, please follow the delete procedures as described in the respective examples.